blurryfxcedride/htmltemplate/README.md

+##As of 1/14/24, this Open Source HTML Template has been discontinued.
+It will no longer be updated.
+You can continue to use the code as normal.

 # Open Source HTML Template
 Whats up.
 Thanks for using my free open source HTML template.
 Please make sure to read the license, which is a GNU.
 Below are the insturctions on how to use the template.